francisco2442/Forecasting_Economic_Indicators/README.md

 **The Consumer Price Index is expected to grow to 2.4% in 2021, then fall to 1.7% in 2022.**

-**The Unemployment Rate is expected to rise to 5.2% in 2021, then decrease to 4.5% in 2022.**
+**The Unemployment Rate is expected to rise to 5.2% in 2021, and then decrease to 4.5% in 2022.**

 # Metrics
 ### Gross Domestic Product Estimation Equation